Milnor number of plane curve singularities in arbitrary characteristic

 In a subsequent article in preparation, we will show some other parts of the conjecture.

-This article owns a great deal to Arkadiusz P{\l}oski for many reasons.
+This article owes a great deal to Arkadiusz P{\l}oski for many reasons.
 The second author met him about thirty years ago in Bordeaux, when he came for a month as invited Professor at the University.
 It was the beginning of a strong friendship and collaboration.
 Over the years, she learnt, discussing with him, not only mathematics, but also, history, political sciences, literature,\dots\ She wants also to mention the important part played by his wife, Anna, in this relation and to thank her.

-One of the main reference in this article is the book ``\emph{Plane algebroid curves in arbitrary characteristic}''~\cite{PP:22} from Gerhard Pfister and Arkadiusz P{\l}oski.
-Arkadiusz sent it to the second author last November and it was the source of many ideas in the paper.
+The book ``\emph{Plane algebroid curves in arbitrary characteristic}''~\cite{PP:22}, by Gerhard Pfister and Arkadiusz P{\l}oski, has been a main source of inspiration for this article.
+Arkadiusz sent it to the second author November 2023 and it was the source of many ideas in the paper.
 Thanks to them both.
+The second author wants to thank Michel Raibaut for interesting discussions and the two authors are very grateful to the referees for careful reading of their article.